 But is this enough to put emotions in a writing piece?
 I think there is still more to it.

-AAFT’s screenwriting courses online will help you become one of those messengers ready to unleash the emotions by being their voice.
+AAFT’s screenwriting courses will help you become one of those messengers ready to unleash emotions by being their voice.